f4exb/sdrangel/plugins/channelmimo/doa2/readme.md

 &phi; = &pi; D cos(&theta;) / (&lambda;/2) &rArr;
 cos(&theta;) = (&phi; / &pi;) . ((&lambda;/2) / D)

 If D is larger than &lambda;/2 the possible values of cos(&theta;) do not cover the whole [-1:1] interval and thus there is a blind sector at the front of antenna 2 and the back of antenna 1 which is shown on the compass as a darker area (C.1.4).
 However signals coming from this blind sector will fold into the valid sector.
-Putting antennas further apart than &lambda;/2 can give more accurate measurements inside the valid sector at the condition you already validated the assunption that the incoming wave angle is inside the valid sector and that no significant signal from the blind sector can influence the masurement.
+Putting antennas further apart than &lambda;/2 can give more accurate measurements inside the valid sector at the condition you already validated the assumption that the incoming wave angle is inside the valid sector and that no significant signal from the blind sector can influence the measurement.
 One can imagine having a pair of directive antennas placed at a distance for which the valid sector matches the antenna system lobe for final accurate measurement.

 If D is smaller than &lambda;/2 extreme incoming angles (0 or &pi;) yield smaller &phi; which will be compensated by the (&lambda;/2) / D factor however with less accuracy.